quii/learn-go-with-tests/structs/readme.md

 # Structs - WIP

-The first requirement we have is to write a `Perimeter(width, height float64)` function, which will calculate the perimeter of a square given a width and height. `float64` is a type like `int` but allows you to add precision like `123.45`
+The first requirement we have is to write a `Perimeter(width, height float64)` function, which will calculate the perimeter of a square given a width and height. `float64` is for floating point numbers like `123.45`

 The TDD cycle should be pretty familiar to you by now.